imCodePartnerAB/imcms/docs/user-documentation/access-control.rst

 * **VIEW for all users** - **VIEW** for all users - all users can see page the document, the document when searching and in the menu.

-* **Visibility in the menu for authorized users** - visibility of this document in the menu for authorized users (menu admins see all items).
+* **Share the document with other administrators** - allow other administrators to add the document to the menu even if they don't have access to the document.
-* **Visibility in the menu for unauthorized users** - visibility of this document in the menu for unauthorized users.
+* **Show link to unauthorized users** - show the document in the menu even if the user doesn't have access to the document.

 ------------------